allenai/S2APLER/README.md

-# S2APLER
+# S2APLER:  Semantic Scholar (S2) Agglomeration of Papers with Low Error Rate
 This repository provides access to the paper clustering dataset and production model.
-This work was done by Shaurya Rohatgi (mostly dataset) and Sergey Feldman (mostly model), with lots of help from many folks, including: Doug Downey, Rodney Kinney, Regan Huff and Caroline Wu.
+This work was done by Shaurya Rohatgi (dataset mostly) and Sergey Feldman (model mostly), with lots of help from many folks, including: Doug Downey, Regan Huff, Rodney Kinney and Caroline Wu.

 The model will be live on semanticscholar.org.